VIDA-NYU/Taxis-Vis-Frontend/README.md

 It communicates with:

-1. A **GeoSpatial Node.js + DuckDB Backend** – performing spatial & filtering queries.
+1. A **DuckDB Web Assembly Module** – performing spatial & filtering queries.
 2. A **Data Analysis Python Django + Pandas Backend** – performing analyses & generating chart data.

 While not fully replicating every feature from the paper, this **proof-of-concept** demonstrates the feasibility of developing a robust, real-time, interactive taxi data exploration tool using _today_ tools without weeks or months of development time.

+If you would like to see the current latest version in video examples, please refer to the [FEATURES.md](./FEATURES.md) file.

 ---